Readers Question: Is rise in prices a reflection of economic growth?

 Graph showing rise in AD causing inflation

-Rising AD, when economy is close to full capacity leads to higher inflation.
+Rising AD, when the economy is close to full capacity leads to higher inflation.

 Examples of inflation caused by growth